ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

     Deny from All
   </FilesMatch>

+Both ``.htaccess`` files will prevent PHP files from being executed in the directory which they're located, however the former ``.htaccess`` file has the added benefit that it prevents any and all code from being executed.

 In the event that neither ``.htaccess`` file works, contact your hosting company or server administrator.

-.. note:: Both ``.htaccess`` files prevent **all** files from being executed in the directory which they're located.
-You should aim to cover as many files and directories as possible with this ``.htaccess`` file for maximum security, but make sure you aren't preventing ExpressionEngine's ``index.php`` and ``admin.php`` files from running.
+.. note:: You should aim to cover as many files and directories as possible with either ``.htaccess`` file for maximum security, but make sure you aren't preventing ExpressionEngine's ``index.php`` and ``admin.php`` files from executing.